 Manual intervention by definition is at the mercy of human error.
 What we’ve seen is by the time organisations compile and publish their monthly or period-end reports they can already be four to six weeks out of date.
 This causes a whole stream of problematic, knock-on effects.
 Effectively the senior management team or the governing body for a programme will be reduced to making decisions on inaccurate information.
 In this scenario, they’ll either make lucky decisions or wrong decisions because they’re acting off up-to-date data that isn’t available.
 They’re practically working blind.

-If you’ve a digital PPM solution implemented, however, it allows your project controls team to manage projects effectively.
+However, if you have a digital PPM solution implemented, it allows your project controls team to manage projects effectively.
 Crucially they can spend their time on data analysis rather than data entry.
 Instead of looking in the rear-view mirror at a project, they’ll be able to look out the windscreen and see where challenges are coming on a project and re-adjust accordingly.

 Find out more about Project controlling and monitoring